 The decision of the Dean of Student Services is final.
-However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Dean of Academic Affairs.
+However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Dean of Nursing or Dean of Allied Health Sciences.
 Appeals must be received within 10 working days of termination.